-- With effect from 1st September 2018, the pension contract utilised for the Defined Contribution section ('DC Section') of the Plan changed and Aegon (formerly BlackRock) were appointed as administrators of the DC Section. - The Trustees have appropriate service agreements in place with their advisers and administrators and are aware of their key contacts and processes for escalating any issues.

-- As an example of an issue that required review, escalation and corrective action; it came to light shortly after the transfer of DC Section administration to Aegon that a pricing error had occurred in a number of Aegon funds which had resulted in an incorrect number of units being purchased for members.
+- With effect from 1st September 2018, the pension contract utilised for the Defined Contribution section ('DC Section') of the Plan changed and Aegon (formerly BlackRock) were appointed as administrators of the DC Section. - The Trustees have appropriate service agreements in place with their advisers and administrators and are aware of their key contacts and processes for escalating any issues. - As an example of an issue that required review, escalation and corrective action; it came to light shortly after the transfer of DC Section administration to Aegon that a pricing error had occurred in a number of Aegon funds which had resulted in an incorrect number of units being purchased for members.
 Overall, 8 'Self-Select' funds, plus a number of variants of the LifePath funds were affected with accounts for 2318 members requiring some form of corrective action.
-The Trustees requested and received a detailed report from Aegon that covered:

-- the background to the error

-- \circ $\;$ the action already taken, and the action proposed to be taken to rectify the errors

-- \circ the funds affected by the error

-- the members affected by the error

-- o the financial quantum of the error
+The Trustees requested and received a detailed report from Aegon that covered: - o the background to the error - o the action already taken, and the action proposed to be taken to rectify the errors - o the funds affected by the error - o the members affected by the error - o the financial quantum of the error

-During the early part of the prior Plan year, the Trustees received a copy of the audit report from Aegon relating to the errors and corrective action taken as well as confirmation that all corrective work in respect of this error had now been completed.
-No further issues on this matter have arisen during the Plan year.
+During the early part of the Plan year ending 31 March 2022, the Trustees received a copy of the audit report from Aegon relating to the errors and corrective action taken as well as confirmation that all corrective work in respect of this error had now been completed.
+No further issues on this matter have arisen during the Plan years ending 31 March 2022 and 31 March 2023.

 - Service agreements set out the scope of work covered by professional appointments.
-Aegon are required to work to agreed standards (or where not agreed, typical industry standards) providing timely turnaround times for both non-financial and financial matters, in particular: - Service Level Agreements (SLAs) are in place which cover all core administration processes. - The SLAs are monitored quarterly with summaries of detailed reports presented at Trustees meetings.
-The format of the detailed administration report displays the SLAs and records where the SLAs have been met or where further action is required to ensure that the SLAs are met. - The actual performance against SLAs achieved by Aegon over each quarter during the Plan year is as follows:
+Aegon are required to work to agreed standards (or where not agreed, typical industry standards) providing timely turnaround times for both non-financial and financial matters, in particular: - Service Level Agreements (SLAs) are in place which cover all core administration processes. - The SLAs are monitored quarterly with summaries of detailed reports presented and discussed at Trustees meetings.
+The format of the detailed administration report displays the SLAs and records where the SLAs have been met or where further action is required to ensure that the SLAs are met.

+• The actual performance against SLAs achieved by Aegon over each quarter during the Plan year ending 31 March 2023 is as follows: